vunski/vuan_reaktor/readme.md

 # Reaktor Pre-assignment

 My craziest solution to this assignment.
-A small program to read `status` file.
+A small program to read `status` file.\
+If your current operating system is linux the program will read your system's status file.\ On Windows it will the file from `./backend/file/status.real`.

 ### [VP Reaktor demo link](https://vuanpham.me/reaktor).